 - Being willing to voice the difference between an intention ("I'll do my best") and a promise ("You have my word").

 It would be pretty amazing if a group of people were able to live up to 'keep your word' as a shared value and standard.
-It would probably put them ahead of all of their competititors.
+It would probably put them ahead of all of their competitors.
 And not a list of values in site.

 Culture work loves focus.

-Perhaps ‘keeping your word’ works as a behaviourial focus for your organisation.
+Perhaps ‘keeping your word’ works as a behavioural focus for your organisation.
 Perhaps not.
 Every business is unique in its goals.
 Once you can identify how your people will need to behave–differently from today–in order to achieve them, then you’ve already started to sharpen the manual focus.
 And trust me, you will be rewarded for it.
-After all, focus accelerates results, just as it does in all business endeavors.
+After all, focus accelerates results, just as it does in all business endeavours.